 Now let $\Sigma_3$ consist of those groups which arise as the fundamental group of a simple, thick hyperbolic P-manifold of dimension 3.
-Note that every group in $\Sigma_3$ arises as the fundamental group of a graph of groups, induced by the decomposition of the P-manifold into its chambers (see [19] for definitions).
+Note that every group in $\Sigma_3$ arises as the fundamental group of a graph of groups, induced by the decomposition of the P-manifold into its chambers (see Serre [13] for definitions).
 Furthermore, the gluings between the chambers are encoded in the morphisms attached to each edge in the graph of groups.
 A purely group theoretic reformulation of Mostow rigidity is the following:

-COROLLARY 3.3 (Diagram rigidity).
-Let $H_1$ , $H_2$ be groups in $\Sigma_3$ .
+Corollary 3.3 (Diagram Rigidity).
+Let $H_1, H_2$ be groups in $\Sigma_3$ .
 Then $H_1 \cong H_2$ if and only if there is an isomorphism between the underlying graph of groups with the property that:

-- the isomorphism takes vertex and edge groups to isomorphic vertex and edge groups. - isomorphisms can be chosen between the vertex and edge groups which intertwine all the edge morphisms.
+- the isomorphism takes vertex groups to isomorphic vertex groups, - isomorphisms can be chosen between the vertex groups which intertwine all the edge morphisms.

-This result essentially asserts that the 'structure' of the graph of groups that yield groups in $\Sigma_3$ is in fact unique.
-For related results, we refer to Forester [8] (see also [11]).
+This result essentially asserts that the "structure" of the graph of groups that yield groups in $\Sigma_3$ is in fact unique.
+For related results, we refer to Forester [7] (see also Guirardel [9]).

-3.2.
-Quasi-isometry rigidity
+3.2 Quasi-isometry rigidity.

 In this section, we provide a proof of Theorem 1.3, giving a quasi-isometry classification for fundamental groups of simple, thick hyperbolic P-manifolds of dimension 3.
-In proving this theorem, we will use the following well known result (for a proof, see Proposition 3.1 in [6]):
+In proving this theorem, we will use the following well known result (for a proof, see Proposition 3.1 in Farb [5]):

-LEMMA 3.1.
-Let X be a proper geodesic metric space, and assume that every quasiisometry from X to itself is in fact a bounded distance from an isometry.
-Furthermore, assume that a finitely generated group G is quasi-isometric to X. Then there exists a cocompact lattice $\Gamma \subset \text{Isom}(X)$ , and a finite group F which fit into a short exact sequence:
+Lemma 3.1.
+Let X be a proper geodesic metric space, and assume that every quasi-isometry from X to itself is in fact a bounded distance from an isometry.
+Furthermore, assume that a finitely generated group G is quasi-isometric to X. Then there exists a cocompact lattice $\Gamma \subset Isom(X)$ , and a finite group F which fit into a short exact sequence: